Scientific Name

 How to Grow and Care

 If you wish to plant Phlomis in a container, use a large one filled with compost with a soil foundation.
 Try not to be too generous in feeding and watering your plant as it grows well in drought.
 Once your Phlomis begins to form flowers, you may need to do some trimming as it tends to grow uncontrollably.
-Trimming it back will put a limit on this.
+Trimming it back will limit this.
 When winter comes, keep the plant protected in a cool area.
-Always remember that you should water it as minimally as possible.
+Always remember to water it as little as possible.

-For propagating purposes, select seeds of medium size, preferably during autumn.
-Make use of a plug or seed trays, covering them with a thin coating of compost.
+For propagation, select medium-sized seeds, preferably in autumn.
+Use plug or seed trays, covering them with a thin layer of compost.
 Place them in a cool area.
 The germination process can be quite swift.
 As soon as your seedlings are big enough, you may begin to transplant them into an area of your garden that is safe from the frost.

 See more at How to Grow and Care for Phlomis.